Commonly Asked Questions

 Our head instructors are required to have up-to-date CPR and Wilderness First Responder (WFR) certifications.
 The WFR certification is the recognized industry standard for backcountry trip leaders.

 Your course tuition covers travel expenses from our equipment room to the start point of your trip and back again, all group gear such as tents and stoves, a variety of personal gear you may need to borrow such as backpacks and sleeping bags, all food during the course of the trip (except during travel to and from the start location), a Thermarest and chair kit for you to keep at the end, the cost of the celebratory banquet at the end of the trip, and all books and reading material.
 The CCO is a non-profit organization and all tuition costs go directly towards XD summer opportunities program.

 Our optimum trip size is 12-15 students with 4 instructors.
 We keep the student:instructor ratio 4:1 or smaller.

-We strongly believe that the Crossings experience will change your life and that you will grow in your ability to live a life that will influence others for the Kingdom of God.
+We strongly believe that the LDW experience will change your life and that you will grow in your ability to be a leader that will influence others for the Kingdom of God.
 We also believe that your growth in that way is a worthwhile cause for financial investments.
 We see such investments as investments not only in the lives of our participants, but also in the leadership for the campus, church, marketplace, and broader culture to come.
 Therefore, we give students the opportunity to ask people in their lives to contribute to the cost of their tuition.
 All money donated goes directly to the cost of the individual participant’s trip.